Ananya Lukhi I

 In the Pioneer Research Program, selected students work one-on-one with leading U.S. university professors in advanced study and research of a topic of their interest, culminating in a full-length research paper.
 The program is conducted entirely online, allowing high school students from all over the world to participate.

-2,040 students from 49 countries and regions have participated in the program over the past seven years.
+2,040 students from 49 countries and regions have participated in the program since 2012.

 Pioneer and Oberlin College collaborate in the following areas to ensure the rigor of the academic operations.